alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/local-deployment.md

 In this demo example, the unit price of each item is 2 for demonstration purposes.

-And in the previous preparation, **initialize business database table** we created a new user userId = admin with a balance of $3, and a new item numbered 1 with 100 units in stock.
+And in the previous preparation, **initialize business database table** application created a new user, the user's userId is admin with a balance of $3, and a new item numbered 1 with 100 units in stock.

 So by doing the above, we will create an order, deduct the number of items in stock corresponding to item number 1 (100-1=99), and deduct the balance of the admin user (3-2=1).